OpenHFT/Chronicle-Map/README.md

 the data is transferred both ways.
 Which is great, however what if you wanted to replicate more than just one chronicle map, what if you were going to replicate two chronicle maps across your network, unfortunately with just TCP replication you would have to have two tcp socket connections, which is not ideal.
 This is why we created the ReplicationHub.
-The ReplicationHub let you replicate numerous Chronicle Maps via a single point to point socket connection.
+The ReplicationHub lets you replicate numerous Chronicle Maps via a single point to point socket connection.

 The ReplicationHub encompasses TCP replication, where each map has to be given a